UPPMAX/R-python-julia-matlab-HPC/docs/julia/packages.rst

    .. tab:: UPPMAX

-	Check the pre-installed packages of a specific python module:
+	Check the pre-installed packages of a specific Julia module:

 	.. code-block:: sh